 Purpose and scope

 The objective of introducing these measures is to improve success rates that have fallen below 20% and to increase efficiency of both the application and assessment process.
-A reduction in the number of uncompetitive1 proposals submitted will be the main focus of demand management.
+A reduction in the number of uncompetitive1 proposals submitted is the main focus of demand management.

 The overall aim of introducing these measures is to increase success rates in NERC responsive mode schemes year on year for several years.
-This is likely to be a gradual process, but initial progress is expected to be achieved within two years (and subsequently reviewed).
 All research organisations will be encouraged to put their own internal quality control systems in place, although decisions as to how demand management is implemented locally will be for individual institutions to decide.

 1 Initially defined as those receiving a final grade of 6 (out of 10) or below for excellence (see section 8, Panel Scoring System).